swabbur/Data-Visualisation/README.md

 python3 ../scripts/prepare.py
 ```

-All data, including the intermediary formats, are stored in a newly generated `data` folder.
+All data, including the intermediary formats, are stored in the folder `public/data` folder.

 ### Viewing the Visualisations